 - In a large mixing bowl, add eggs, almond milk, Kodiak Cakes mix, vanilla extract, poppy seeds, salt, and blueberry lemon yogurt mixture.
 Stir until completely mixed with no clumps remaining.

-- Heat a large skillet (or griddle) over low-medium heat.
-Coat with non-stick cooking spray and wait 2-3 minutes for the pan to heat up.
+- Heat a large skillet (or griddle) over low-medium heat. wait 2-3 minutes for the pan to heat up and then coat with non-stick cooking spray.

 - Spoon approximately 1/3 cup of batter on to skillet or griddle for each pancake.
 I cook my pancakes two at a time since I don’t have a griddle.